 Arbitration, argumentation and negotiation in cooperative systems

-Self-management and self-configuration of cooperative systems
+Security and privacy in cooperative systems

-Security, trust and reputation in cooperative systems
+Trust and reputation in cooperative systems

-Mediation and conflict management in cooperative systems
+Mediation and conflict management in cooperative and autonomous systems

-Policy management in cooperative systems
+QOS and policy management in cooperative systems

 Cooperative systems for service provision and management